mjarkk/framework-microwave/docs/databasefiles.md

 # collection files
-Inside {collection}.yml are the config files
+Inside SomeFolderWithCollections/{collection}.yml are the config/skeleton files for the database.
+These files play a big role in the server because this defines what will be inside the database and what can be requested by who

 ## Collection configs parts
 - **data** = The skeleton of the data